Contactless wearable technology – Payments in style

 Contactless wearables will improve your customers' overall event experience by removing the burden of handling cash or worrying about pickpockets.

-Smart wristbands go one step further and can combine payment with other features such as fast-track access, loyalty and rewards, enabling more intelligent event management.
+Smart wristbands go one step further and combine payment with other features such as fast-track access, loyalty and rewards, enabling more intelligent event management.

-At major events and in large areas such as festivals, sports stadiums and theme parks, less is more!
+Less is more at major events and in large areas such as festivals, sports stadiums and theme parks!

-No more having to turn up with cash, tokens and entrance tickets: visitors can enjoy the convenience of using a single device to do it all, from getting through the gates too quickly buying food and drinks, with just a tap of their wrist.
+No more having to turn up with cash, tokens and entrance tickets: visitors can enjoy the convenience of using a single device to do it all, from getting through the gates too quickly buying food and drinks, with just a wrist tap.

-Wearables equipped with Thales contactless payment technology has already been a great success at major events around the world.
+Wearables equipped with Thales contactless payment technology have succeeded at major events worldwide.

 At the Eurovision Song Contest Final in Stockholm, Sweden, in the spring of 2016, the extravagant outfits on stage were complemented by other wearables worn by the audience – contactless wristbands.